ericjlrichard/abc-api/README.md

   },<br>
 };

-Where `emptydatabasename` should be an empty database you created.
-You can run "`CREATE DATABASE abc;`" in mySql, for example.
+Where `emptydatabasename` should be the name empty database you created earlier ("abc" in the example).

 ## install node.js server dependencies